She wasn’t what you would call beautiful. She was just a red-haired

 The room was antiseptically clean, neat and white.

-oxygen tanks.
-To the left a white-curtained window opened on the
+the oxygen tanks.
+To the left a white-curtained window opened

-side of the house, over the path that led out back.
-Another window
+on the side of the house, over the path that led out back.
+Another

-was at the head of the bed.
-Hanging on a bedpost by a black ribbon
+window was at the head of the bed.
+Hanging on a bedpost by a black

-was a small, filigreed silver bell; the kind that used to sit on
+ribbon was a small, filigreed silver bell; the kind that used

-the back of the buffet at your grandmother’s house in the
+to sit on the back of the buffet at your grandmother’s house

 TV sets on the ceiling, only you just don’t do it.